 Why Can’t Your Eyes Focus?

-Many patients come to us at Abesamis Eye Care & Contact Lens Center with similar complaints about eye focus problems.
+Many patients come to us at Abesamis Eye Care Dry Eye Center with similar complaints about eye focus problems.
 After examining their eyes, we often diagnose them with dry eye syndrome.

 When working long hours on the computer or spending a significant amount of time staring at a mobile phone screen, the eye’s blink rate decreases significantly, causing the protective tear film that covers the eye to evaporate faster.
 To retain visual acuity, the tear film needs to spread smoothly and evenly over the eye surface.
 Insufficient fluid makes this impossible.